Green sea turtle: Country-specific initiatives

 In the Pacific, green sea turtles nest on the motu (islets) in the Funafuti Conservation Area, a marine conservation area covering 33 square kilometers (12.74 square miles) of reef, lagoon and motu on the western side of Funafuti atoll in Tuvalu.

 On Raine Island, up to 100,000 nesting females have been observed in a season, with the cay producing 90% of the region's green turtles.
 However, the hatching rate declined in the 1990s, and a further decline in the population was threatened by the deaths of thousands of females as they struggled to climb the small sandy cliffs.
 In addition, as the shape of the island had changed over time, the spread of the beaches outwards had led to greater risk of inundation of the turtle nests.
 Between 2011 and 2020, a collaborative project by the Queensland Government, BHP (as corporate sponsor), the Great Barrier Reef Marine Park Authority, Great Barrier Reef Foundation, and Wuthathi and Meriam traditional owners, reshaped the island using heavy machinery in a way that gave the female turtles a smoother passage and reduced the risk of nest inundation.
 A sophisticated monitoring and research system, using 3D modelling, satellite technology and drones was employed, and monitoring continues.

 As of June 2020, a project called "The Turtle Cooling Project" is being undertaken by scientists from the World Wildlife Fund Australia, University of Queensland, Deakin University and the Queensland Government.
-It is looking at the effect of global warming on northern green turtle breeding, in particular the effect of producing more male turtles owing to the higher temperatures.
+It is looking at the effect of global warming on northern green turtle breeding, in particular the effect of producing more female turtles owing to the higher temperatures.
 They are working in the area around Raine Island, Heron Island and Moulter Cay.